| Crates.io | tessera-ui |

 Please refer to the Quick Start Guide to create your first application with Tessera.

-Tessera is licensed under either of the MIT License or the Apache License 2.0.
+Tessera is dual-licensed under the MIT License or the Apache 2.0 License.